EleutherAI/project-menu/README.md

 Have a cool idea for a project?
 Open an Issue by choosing one of the following templates:

+### Request for Critique

+Have some ideas you want feedback on?
+Pitch them to us as best you can and we'll help you iron out the kinks.

 ### Request for Plot

 Got a cool idea for an experiment, but not sure where it will lead?
 Drop a request for plot by pitching an experiment and providing some context for how you'd like to analyze it.